What is a sponsor?

 - Set a profile slug for a public compliance profile URL

-- View members scoped to this chapter (Enterprise)
+- View members scoped to this sponsor (on Ensured plans)

-Any changes to chapter defaults take effect for new notices going forward.
+Any changes to sponsor defaults take effect for new notices going forward.
 Existing notices that were already created are not retroactively updated.

-When a publisher creates an advertiser record and links it to your chapter, a Compliance Link is established.
-This connection enables data synchronization between your chapter's stored defaults and the publisher's advertiser record.
+When a publisher creates a sponsor record and links it to your sponsor, a Compliance Link is established.
+This connection enables data synchronization between your sponsor's stored defaults and the publisher's sponsor record.
 For more details, see the article on Compliance Links.

 Summary

-Chapters give your organization a structured way to manage local branches within The Taurus.
-By storing sponsor defaults at the chapter level, you reduce repetitive data entry, improve accuracy, and ensure that every transparency notice from every branch contains the correct legally required information.
+Sponsors give your organization a structured way to manage local branches within The Taurus.
+By storing sponsor defaults at the sponsor level, you reduce repetitive data entry, improve accuracy, and ensure that every transparency notice from every branch contains the correct legally required information.